kiosion/toru/README.md

 #### Cover radius
 The border radius of the album art can be specified as an integer with `cover_radius=<int>`

-#### Response type
-There are two response types: 'json' for the raw JSON response, or 'embed' / unspecified for the embed (default).
-These can be specified as a string with `res=<str>`

 #### Blurred background
 You can pass `blur` as a query param to enable a blurred background: